Our Centre of Excellence in Severe Asthma supports training, research, collaboration and translation of findings for the management of severe asthma.

 Our Centre is funded by the Australian National Health and Medical Research Council (NHMRC) Centres of Research Excellence program, from 2014-2019.
 It brings together researchers from universities and hospitals in Newcastle, Sydney, Melbourne, Brisbane and Perth.
 Leading researchers, clinicians and healthcare providers are joining with stakeholders, patients and carers to improve the diagnosis, management and treatment of severe asthma.

-Our Centre in Severe Asthma will:
+Our Centre of Excellence in Severe Asthma will:

 - Generate new knowledge on the prevalence and burden of severe asthma in Australia